tcezard/eva-sub-cli/README.md

 ## Getting started with the eva-sub-cli tool

-The [README file ](Getting_Started_with_eva_sub_cli.md) serves as an introductory guide for users of the eva-sub-cli tool.
+The ["Getting Started" guide](Getting_Started_with_eva_sub_cli.md) serves as an introduction for users of the eva-sub-cli tool.
 It includes instructions on how to prepare your data and metadata, ensuring that users are equipped with the necessary information to successfully submit variant data.
 This guide is essential for new users, offering practical advice and tips for a smooth onboarding experience with the eva-sub-cli tool.

 ## eva-sub-cli tool: Options and parameters guide